asgnecco/BiSS-C-Splitter/README.md

 * Motor MA- Accepts a Boolean clock signal, in line with the MA signal shown above, when the motor is requesting data.

-  ### Outputs:
+  ##### Outputs:

 * Encoder MA - Outputs a Boolean clock signal at 10mhz to constantly drive the encoder.

 * DAQ Out - Outputs stored serial data to the DAQ

 * Motor SLO - Ouputs stored serial data to the motor, at the frequency specified by Motor MA

 ## BiSS C Master:

 ### 	Overview:

-​	The first purpose of this block is to listen to the Encoder SLO input.
-When
+​	The first purpose of the BiSS C Master block, is to provide the clocking information for the rest of the diagram and to analyze the signal from

-The simulink logic diagram is shown here:
+The Simulink logic diagram is shown here:

 ![BiSS C Master Block](C:\Users\Austin\Pictures\BiSS C Documentation Snips\BiSS C Master Block.PNG)